awsdocs/amazon-elasticache-docs/doc_source/redis/supported-engine-versions.md

 RESTORE mismatch reply when certain keys have already expired\.
 The `XCLAIM` command can potentially return a wrong entry or desynchronize the protocol\.
 Both of these bug fixes are included in ElastiCache for Redis support for Redis engine version 5\.0\.0 and are consumed in future version updates\.

+For more information, see [Redis 5\.0\.6 Release Notes](https://raw.githubusercontent.com/antirez/redis/5.0/00-RELEASENOTES) at Redis on GitHub\.

+## ElastiCache for Redis version 5\.0\.5 \(deprecated, use version 5\.0\.6\)<a name="redis-version-5-0.5"></a>

+Amazon ElastiCache for Redis introduces the next version of the Redis engine;\.
+It includes online configuration changes for ElastiCache for Redis of auto\-failover clusters during all planned operations\.
+You can now scale your cluster, upgrade the Redis engine version and apply patches and maintenance updates while the cluster stays online and continues serving incoming requests\.
+It also includes bug fixes\.

+For more information, see [Redis 5\.0\.6 Release Notes](https://raw.githubusercontent.com/antirez/redis/5.0/00-RELEASENOTES) at Redis on GitHub\.

+## ElastiCache for Redis version 5\.0\.4 \(deprecated, use version 5\.0\.6\)<a name="redis-version-5-0.4"></a>

+Amazon ElastiCache for Redis introduces the next version of the Redis engine supported by Amazon ElastiCache\.
+It includes the following enhancements:
++ Engine stability guarantee in special conditions\.
++ Improved Hyperloglog error handling\.
++ Enhanced handshake commands for reliable replication\.
++ Consistent message delivery tracking via `XCLAIM` command\.
++ Improved `LFU `field management in objects\.
++ Enhanced transaction management when using `ZPOP`\.

+For more information, see [Redis 5\.0\.4 Release Notes](https://raw.githubusercontent.com/antirez/redis/5.0/00-RELEASENOTES) at Redis on GitHub\.

+## ElastiCache for Redis version 5\.0\.3 \(deprecated, use version 5\.0\.6\)<a name="redis-version-5-0.3"></a>

+Amazon ElastiCache for Redis introduces the next version of the Redis engine supported by Amazon ElastiCache which includes bug fixes\.

+## ElastiCache for Redis version 5\.0\.0 \(deprecated, use version 5\.0\.6\)<a name="redis-version-5-0"></a>

+Amazon ElastiCache for Redis introduces the next major version of the Redis engine supported by Amazon ElastiCache\.
+ElastiCache for Redis 5\.0\.0 brings support for the following improvements:
++ Redis Streams: This models a log data structure that allows producers to append new items in real time\.
+It also allows consumers to consume messages either in a blocking or nonblocking fashion\.
+Streams also allow consumer groups, which represent a group of clients to cooperatively consume different portions of the same stream of messages, similar to [Apache Kafka](https://kafka.apache.org/documentation/)\.
+For more information, see [Introduction to Redis Streams](https://redis.io/topics/streams-intro)\.
++ Support for a family of stream commands, such as `XADD`, `XRANGE` and `XREAD`\.
+For more information, see [Redis Streams Commands](https://redis.io/commands#stream)\.
++ A number of new and renamed parameters\.
+For more information, see [Redis 5\.0\.0 parameter changes](ParameterGroups.Redis.md#ParameterGroups.Redis.5.0)\.
++ A new Redis metric, `StreamBasedCmds`\.
++ Slightly faster snapshot time for Redis nodes\.

 ## ElastiCache for Redis version 4\.0\.10 \(enhanced\)<a name="redis-version-4-0-10"></a>